 The Donald Trump hair mystery is one of the greatest enigmas of our time—combover, hair transplant, toupee, just pure and simple follicle faux pas?

-I mean, what the fuck IS going on?
+I mean, WTF IS going on?
 It looks like a bunch of shredded wheat precariously glued on top of The Donald's noggin.

 Popdust reached out to a leading hair transplant expert and a top celebrity hairdresser in our quest to finally solve the mop mind-blogger—here's what we found out.

 Dr. Sean Behnam, from Dermatology & Hair Restoration Specialists, studied over 300 of The Donald's photos, in addition to several videos, (now THAT'S dedication right there!)
 Here's his conclusion:

 "Donald Trump did not have a hair transplant, and, he doesn't have a toupee.
 This is all his own hair, and it is exactly how he styled his hair when he was younger.

 So, why does it give the impression of unnaturalness?
 Because, what looks natural at a younger age doesn't look natural as one gets older.
 There is a concept of "age appropriateness" when it comes to hair and hairlines.
 Meaning, having a hairline that comes pretty close to the eyebrows (like The Beatles back in the day) may look age appropriate when younger but not age appropriate in one's 60s.
 This creates a sense of unnaturalness.
 It gives the impression that he is hiding a receding hairline or it's a wig or he had a bad hair transplant.
 But, none of these are the case.

 This is very common.
 There are many people who come for hair transplants and want their hairline to be where it was when they were 18-years old.
 I sit down and explain that it is not age appropriate to have such a low hair line at age 60.